ljialin/fairness-web/README.md

 ```

 2. Copy the ip shown in the terminal and paste it into a web browser (Chrome is recommended, we have not tested other browsers).

+## Samples
+* Sample dataset can be found in "test_cases/data".
+* Sample models can be found in "test_cases/model".